APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 to its students and to society at large.””

 Discovering knowledge puts the university on the cutting edge of new ideas.
-The edge is not a place where everyone may be "comfortable" and so it relies on the First Amendment to function.
+The edge is not a place where everyone may be "comfortable;" consequently UCLA relies on the First Amendment to function.

 “Does the First Amendment apply to UCLA?
 Yes, because as an extension of the California government, UCLA is a state actor.
 So, if UCLA constrains your freedom of speech, then the First Amendment most